 Anushka Sharma ignores Virat Kohli's hand in first outing after Avneet Kaur buzz.
 Watch video

+Anushka Sharma, Virat Kohli spotted in Bengaluru after Avneet Kaur controversy; she ignores his hand

-A video showing Virat Kohli and Anushka Sharma exiting their car and heading into a restaurant.
+A video showed Virat Kohli and Anushka Sharma exiting their car and heading into a restaurant.
 It is said to be from Bengaluru.

 Days after Virat Kohli sent his fans into a frenzy by ‘accidentally liking’ Avneet Kaur’s image on Instagram, the cricketer and Anushka Sharma were spotted on a dinner date, marking their first public appearance since the incident.
 However, it's a video of Anushka seemingly ignoring Virat's gesture that's stealing the spotlight on social media.
 Also read: 1 million new followers, 12 brand deals: How Virat Kohli's accidental like boosted Avneet Kaur's brand value by 30%